In This Article

 Gut dysbiosis happens when the gut microbiome becomes imbalanced.
 Several factors can increase your risk of having gut dysbiosis, including dietary changes, medications, infections, and lifestyle behaviors.

-Research suggests that gut dysbiosis not only affects the digestive system.
-It also impacts other organ systems, like your immune system.1
+Research suggests that gut dysbiosis affects not only the digestive system but also other organ systems, like your immune system.1

 Several studies link gut dysbiosis to a wide range of health problems, including inflammatory diseases, chronic conditions, and others.2,3